Department of Instructional Design and Technology / TESOL

 B. Second, a description of your own ESOL/EFL methodology which includes your views/theory about:

-- How a second language is acquired, and how it can be effectively taught.
-(20 points: 8 points for discussing/explaining the statement, 12 points for describing your theory and practice)
+2) How a second language is acquired, and how it can be effectively taught.

-Please note: 15 credit hours of the MATESOL may be applied toward a licensure in TESOL, but ONLY IF you are a KANSAS-certified teacher.
+Note: 15 credit hours of the MATESOL may be applied toward a licensure in TESOL, but ONLY IF you are a Kansas certified teacher.